GPB Capital Holdings Allegedly Sold by More than 80 Brokerage Firms Across the Country

 In November 2018, Crowe LLP, the firm’s auditor, resigned.

 According to public records, in August 2018, GPB Capital Holdings ceased raising capital from investors.
-GPB Capital Holdings missed sending the Securities and Exchange Commision (SEC) financial reports on April 30, 2018 and is now straightening out the accounting for two of its larger funds – GPB Holdings II and GPB Automotive Portfolio.
+GPB Capital Holdings missed sending the SEC financial reports on April 30, 2018 and is now straightening out the accounting for two of its larger funds – GPB Holdings II and GPB Automotive Portfolio.
 It is reported that GPB Capital Holdings raised $600-$800 million from 4,000 investors through independent brokerage firms, and claims to have raised $1.5 billion in total.

 GPB Capital Holdings was launched in 2013 with a focus on buying auto dealerships.
 According to the SEC, GPB Automotive Portfolio raised $622.1 million from wealthy investors since 2013, and the minimum investment in GPB Automotive Portfolio was $100,000.
 GPB Holdings II raised $645.8 million since 2015.
 GPB Holdings II and GPB Automotive Portfolio together have paid brokers $100.1 million in commissions at a rate of 7.9%.